fketelaars/IIDR-Stats-Warehouse/README.md

 ## Configuration
 In most scenarios you will need to perform two configuration tasks:
-- Update the configuration properties, reviewing the Access Server or Management Console path
+- Update the configuration properties, reviewing the Access Server or Management Console path.
 - Update the credentials for the Access Server
 - Specify the database that will hold the statistics, along with the user and password to connect
-- Copy the database's JDBC driver into the utility's lib directory so that it is included in the classpath
+- If you output the statistics, status or logs to database tables, copy the database's JDBC driver into the utility's lib directory so that it is included in the classpath
-- Create the statistics and status fact tables and their views in the database.
+- Create the statistics, status and event log fact tables and their views in the database.
 Sample scripts for various databases have been included in the conf directory.

 ### Setting the configuration properties
 Update the `conf/CollectCDCStats.properties` file with your favourite editor and set the properties to reflect your environment.
 At a minimum, set the following properties:
 * CDC\_AS\_HOME: Home (main) directory of the Access Server or Management Console.
 This directory must have a `lib` subdirectory that holds the CHCCLP jar files and a directory with the Java Runtime Engine that will be used for the utility.
 If your directory path contains blanks or other special characters, please enclose the path in double quotes (").
+If you run the utility on Windows, you would typically have to enclose the path in double quotes.
+Example: `CDC_AS_HOME="C:\Program Files (x86)\IBM\IS CDC MC 1133"`
 * asHostName: Host name or IP address of the server running the Access Server.
 * asUserName: User name to connect to the Access Server.
 * asPassword: Password for the Access Server user.
 Please specify the password in its readable format; when the utility runs it will automatically encrypt the password and update the property.